mikedilger/mosaic-spec/docs/bootstrap.md

 [key schedule](keyschedule.md), and [profile](profile.md) information, or to publish it's records or receive messages.

+Bootstraps are public digitally signed records designed to let you acquire this kind of information.

 We store bootstraps in Mainline DHT.

 Bootstraps are not [records](record.md).
 They have their own format.